scitran/client/Client-scripts.md

-Useful scripts, say for listing labels and names and so forth on returned cell arrays
+These are client scripts we have implemented that do some processing.

+They range from simple tasks, such as listing labels and names, to downloading data and visualizing the results.

 (stGetProjects(projects,'labels')).

 svip* examples